hasnathkalam/msba212-reddit-assignment/README.md

 California State University, Sacramento

 ## Assignment Overview
 This assignment develops a Python-based Reddit data collection pipeline using the PRAW (Python Reddit API Wrapper) library.
+The project focuses on analyzing Reddit discussions related to Netflix by retrieving “hot” and keyword-searched posts from the following three subreddits:
+- r/netflix
+- r/movies
+- r/cordcutters

-The program connects to the Reddit API, retrieves “hot” and keyword-searched posts from Netflix-related subreddits, cleans and deduplicates the data, and exports the results to a structured CSV file for social media analytics.
+The collected data is cleaned, deduplicated, and exported into a structured CSV file for social media analytics.

 ## How to Run